>TOPICS

 Gandhi and his Gita

 Gandhi was convinced of the eternal validity of the holy scriptures of Brahmanism.
-The terms Satyagraha and Ahimsa in his interpretation referred to the Dharma concept in the Bhagavad Gita.
+In his interpretation, Satyagraha and Ahimsa referred to the Dharma concept in the Bhagavad Gita.
 The fact that he spoke about nonviolence and truth in terms of Dharma, shows how much his concept owed to Brahmanism.
 However, the reference to the Bhagavad Gita would not have been necessary to emphasize the binding nature of these two principles.
-Since already for Patanjali, Ahimsa and Satya are vows that must be followed at all costs.
+Patanjali considers Ahimsa, and Satya are vows that must be followed at all costs.

 Existentially […] Gandhi had no cultural or metaphysical limitations on participation in non-violence.
 Epistemically, however, it is a different story.
 Gandhi casts his ideas strictly in terms of their connection to certain Sanscritic/Brahmanic worldviews, emphasizing their connection to certain highly specific epistemic and ontological assumptions.
 While Ahimsa seems existentially open to believers of all kinds, it seems epistemically tied to the Vedic tradition, a tie that Gandhi, while not affirming explicitly, seemed to loathe to sever.
 7